rsksmart/devportal/docs/04-resources/06-guides/powpeg/faqs.md

 sidebar_position: 1300
 sidebar_label: FAQs
 title: "Frequently Asked Questions (FAQs)"
-description: "Frequently asked questions."
+description: "Frequently asked questions about the PowPeg App."
 tags: [2 way peg app, powpeg, peg-in, peg-out, bridge, rsk, rootstock]
 ---

-Here, you can find a list of frequently asked questions (FAQs) about the PowPeg.
+Here, you can find a list of frequently asked questions (FAQs) about the PowPeg application.

 <Accordion>
   <Accordion.Item eventKey="0">
     <Accordion.Header as="h3">1.
-What are the requirements to use PowPeg?</Accordion.Header>
+What are the requirements to use PowPeg app?</Accordion.Header>
     <Accordion.Body>
       - To know more about the requirements, see [prerequisites](/resources/guides/powpeg/prerequisites/)
     </Accordion.Body>